Recovery of resources through sequential noisy measurements: Introduction

 \section{Introduction}

 Establishing large-scale quantum networks with multiple nodes connected by entangled quantum channels \cite{Kimble2008,wehner_18internet,Pirker2019,Wei2022,azuma2023quantum} is a crucial endeavor for realizing several information processing tasks, such as distributed quantum computing \cite{Beals_2013}, quantum sensing \cite{Giovannetti2011}, and quantum communication protocols \cite{Bennett_1992,Bennett_1993,Mattle_1996, Bouwmeester_1997, Murao_1999, pati_2000, grudka_2004,Bruss_2004,Bennett_2005, BRU__2006,Sen(de)_2010, de_2011, Horodecki_2012, Shadman_2012,Das_2014} including the secure ones \cite{Ekert_1991, Hillery_1999, Shor_2000, Adhikari_2010, Bennett_2014, Sazim_2015, Ray_2016, mudholkar_2023}.
 On one hand, quantum networks are desired to distribute entanglement, or other resources, over two, or multiple nodes, even at large distances~\cite{horodecki2009}.
 On the other hand, it is also essential to prepare specific resourceful states among a small number of nodes in a large network, and subsequently isolate them from the rest of the network, for executing specific quantum protocols over all scales in the quantum network.
-While the focus of the former enterprises has been the spreading of entanglement over a quantum network~\cite{ZeilingerHorne1997,briegel1998,dur1999,WaltherZeilinger2005,Browne2005,acin2007,Tashima(3)2008,Tashima(1)2009,Tashima(2)2009,Tashima(4)2011,Ozdemir2011,Bugu2013,Ozaydin2014,zang2015,Severin2021,inflation2021,circulation2022}, the latter \emph{concentrates} entanglement over a small subset of nodes (see Fig.~\ref{fig:network}) by performing local projective (PV) measurements at the single-qubit level, which are often easy to carry out in experiments.
-The corresponding protocol is referred to as \emph{localizing} entanglement ~\cite{divincenzo1998, smolin2005, popp2005, gour2006} and the qubits on which PV measurements are carried out are referred to as assisting qubits.
-More specifically, such a protocol can be used to realize quantum gates in measurement-based quantum computing~\cite{mbqc_Raussendorf2003} as well as in controlled quantum communication protocols~\cite{Barasiński2018}.
+While the focus of the former enterprises has been the spreading of entanglement over a quantum network~\cite{ZeilingerHorne1997,briegel1998,dur1999,WaltherZeilinger2005,Browne2005,acin2007,Tashima(3)2008,Tashima(1)2009,Tashima(2)2009,Tashima(4)2011,Ozdemir_2011,Bugu2013,Ozaydin2014,zang2015,Severin2021,inflation2021,circulation2022}, the latter \emph{concentrates} entanglement over a small subset of nodes (see Fig.~\ref{fig:network}) by performing local projective (PV) measurements at the single-qubit level, which are often easy to carry out in experiments.
+The corresponding protocol is referred to as \emph{localizing} entanglement~\cite{divincenzo1998, smolin2005, popp2005, gour2006} and the qubits on which PV measurements are carried out are referred to as assisting qubits.

+In a multi-qubit system represented by the state $\rho$, the \emph{localizable entanglement} is the maximum average entanglement that can be concentrated in a subset $A$ of qubits by performing measurements on the rest of the qubits, forming the subset $B$.
+Mathematically, it is given by